-Jacques, named by Nelson Mandela as one of South Africa’s greatest journalists, has worked as a reporter, television documentary producer, commentator and columnist for more than 30 years and has received a host of national and international awards.
+Jacques, named by Nelson Mandela as one of South Africa’s greatest journalists, has worked as a reporter, television documentary producer, commentator and columnist for more than 30 years.

-He was in 1988 a co-founder and the assistant-editor of the Afrikaans anti- apartheid newspaper Vrye Weekblad (Free Weekly).
-The newspaper became one of the most persecuted and prosecuted newspapers in South African history.
+Jacques and Max du Preez were in 1988 the co-founders of the Afrikaans anti- apartheid newspaper Vrye Weekblad (Free Weekly).
+The newspaper became the most persecuted and prosecuted newspapers in South African history.
 Jacques exposed the existence of police death squads in November 1989.
-He left the newspaper in 1993.

-He has also worked as the head of investigations for The Star and Sunday Star before co-founding the Truth Commission Special Report for the SABC in 1996.
+He was also the head of investigations at The Star and Sunday Star newspapers and co-founded the Truth Commission Special Report for the SABC in 1996.

-He has also produced documentaries on the genocide in Rwanda, the war between Ethiopia and Eritrea and civil conflicts in Sierra Leone, Sudan, Burundi, Zaire (today DRC), Algeria, Liberia, Rwanda and Angola.
+He has also produced documentaries on the genocide in Rwanda, the war between Ethiopia and Eritrea and civil conflicts in Sierra Leone, Sudan, Burundi, Zaire (today DRC), Algeria, Liberia and Angola.

 Jacques resigned in protest from Special Assignment in September 2007 after a series of political appointments at the national broadcaster.